 Finding Cinderella’s Slipper: The Discovery Story of the Shared Epitope in Rheumatoid Arthritis

-“rheumatoid” derived from the Greek concept of “flowing current” in the body.
+Rheumatoid arthritis is an old disease—it was first described in the early 19th century and received its formal name in the 1850s, with the term “rheumatoid” derived from the Greek concept of “flowing current” in the body.
 Yet despite this long history, scientists continued to struggle to understand key concepts about the disease as recently as the second half of the 20th century.
 In particular, it seemed apparent that a person could inherit a gene or set of genes that increased their risk of rheumatoid arthritis (thereby explaining why the disease runs in some families), but the nature of such genetic markers was not known.

 Dr. Robert Winchester, Professor of Medicine, Pathology and Cell Biology, and Pediatrics in the Division of Rheumatology at the Columbia University Vagelos College of Physicians and Surgeons, became interested in this question early in his career.
-By the 1960s, researchers had discovered that every cell in a person’s body carries a protein on its surface called human leukocyte antigen (HLA) and that this protein displays parts of the cell to circulating components of the immune system (known as T cells) while they are on patrol.
-As immune cells mature, they use the bits of cells shown to them by the HLA molecules to learn how to differentiate between self and foreign material.
+By the 1960s, researchers had discovered that every cell in a person’s body carries a protein on its surface called human leukocyte antigen (HLA)

 When Dr. Winchester began his research studies, the only type of HLA that was known at the time is what we now call “HLA class I molecules.”
 These molecules were discovered when researchers made use of a handy natural phenomenon: during normal pregnancy, women produce harmless antibodies directed against the paternal HLA antigens expressed in the fetus.
 Using blood from pregnant patients as “typing reagents,” scientists could show that HLA class I molecules were expressed on all lymphocytes (a type of white blood cell).
 However, Dr. Winchester was able to employ a different methodology—one that involved fluorescent antibodies—and demonstrated that a second type of HLA molecule now called “class II HLA” was expressed only on specific types of white blood cells named B cells and monocytes.
 As Dr. Winchester explains, “We stumbled on this finding in the control of an experiment looking for why patients with systemic lupus erythematosus had defective mixed lymphocyte responses.
 This led to the identification of different genetic variants, or ‘allotypes,’ of HLA and we were able to show that patients with lupus and rheumatoid arthritis were distinguished by these distinct allotypes.”
 Specifically, patients with lupus had what are now referred to as HLA DR2 and DR3 while patients with rheumatoid arthritis had HLA DR4.
 This work gained considerable attention and Dr. Winchester was honored by being designated a Fellow of the American Association for the Advancement of Science for the “discovery of human class II major histocompatibility complex (MHC) molecules.”